MarteXcoin-documentation/Documentation/merchants/getting-started.rst

   https://www.generalbytes.com/en/products/cas-server

-  Take the professional approach and start accepting Dash with a dedicated CortexPay terminal and GB CAS.
-This software can also be used to sell Dash to clients visiting your location.
+  Take the professional approach and start accepting MarteX with a dedicated CortexPay terminal and GB CAS.
+This software can also be used to sell MarteX to clients visiting your location.

 GoURL